anshumandwivediusa/java-notes/java_basics_and_oops/README.md

 ## 10. Arrays

+_Java arrays are static arrays.
+Size has to be specified at compile time.
+Array.length returns array’s size.
+Use ArrayList for Dynamic Purpose._
 | Rule | Explanation | Valid Example |
 | --- | --- | --- |
 | [Arrays are objects](ca://s?q=Java_arrays_are_objects) | Arrays are objects; creating ``String[5]`` makes 1 array + 5 element references (total 6 objects). | ``String[] ``arr ``= ``new ``String[5]; ``arr[0] ``= ``"Hello";`` |